 Not that I think you should change hairstylists.
 I may not be loyal in all of my brands and styles, yet I do think creating a good relationship with the people who help you is important.
 Yet it’s good to sit and chat about a change just like you were a new client when you want a change.

-Here’s Some Tips I Learned About How to Make your Hair Look Different with a New Haircut
+Here are Some Tips I Learned About How to Make your Aging Hair Look Different with a New Haircut

 2– It’s good to remember what you have going for you.
 Take your profile, face shape, and your hair texture into account.
 Even when looking at inspirations like Cindy did below, you need to realize that your individual traits may be somewhat different.
 HOWEVER in saying this, there are great exceptions.
 Cindy thinks that “confidence” can be the best way to wear any hair cut and style.